2025 Results | Solution Class Association

 2025 Results

 We started the season at Northampton and Paignton which were both light wind affairs.
-Burton was a mix of light winds on the Saturday and stronger winds on the Sunday.
-This page will be updated throughout the sailing season.
+Burton and Lee on the Solent were a mix of light winds on the Saturday, and stronger winds on the Sunday especially at Lee.
+Leigh & Lowton was a little wild at times with vicious gusts.
+Those who sailed enough events to qualify are highlighted.

 Sail No.HelmClub Northampton Paignton Burton